Connecting to prior knowledge

 Students map out the procedure of the story.
 This could be done pictorially.

-These can be compared to the illustrator’s pictures.
-Discuss how particular aspects of the story have been represented as images, remembering the lesson on bottom-up drawings to show the relationship between the imagined child reader and the characters in the factual narrative.
+Compare students’ work to the illustrations in the book.
+Discuss how particular aspects of the story have been represented as images, remembering the lesson on bottom-up drawings to show the relationship between the imagined child reader and the characters in the factual narrative (Examining > Examining Text Structure and Organisation).
 Why did these aspects get chosen?
-How does the illustrator make decisions about what to draw?

 Creation of literature

-Students discuss other forms of ‘baby’ literature e.g. lullabies, nursery rhymes, poetry such as haiku.
+Students discuss other forms of ‘baby’ literature, e.g. lullabies, nursery rhymes, and short form poetry such as haiku.

-Students write a baby haiku together, stressing the importance of structure in the text.
-Then, students each write one of their own to create a class anthology.
+Students practise writing a ‘baby’ haiku together, stressing the importance of structure in the text.
+Then, each student will write their own haiku to create a class anthology.

-Ask students to then see if any words in their poem could be replaced by any of the Indigenous words from Baby Business.
+Ask students to see if any words in their poem could be replaced by the Darug words they have learned from Baby Business.

 Rich assessment task